beast-dev/doc/_posts/2018-10-29-measuring-performance.md

 operators are given more `weight` then the average time per operation over the course of the chain will go up.
 But this is not necessarily a bad thing.

 {% include note.html content="This posting is primarily about improving the statistical performance of BEAST irrespective of the hardware being used.
-For a discussion of improving the computational performance on various types of hardware."  %}
+For a discussion of improving the computational performance on various types of hardware, [see this page](performance)."  %}

 ### Efficient sampling and ESSs